LibrariesHacked/librarieshacked.github.io/_posts/2023-02-19-a-digital-library-community.md

 I've helped run 'hackathons' within a community interested in local data (e.g. air quality, environmental health).
 These are longer events where people get together to work on a project or idea.
 These are great for getting away from the day job and working with new people to try something out.

-But these are personal experiences - there are many potential types of event or group.
+But these are personal experiences - there are many types of event or group.
 There are library networks like [the JiscMail lists](https://www.jiscmail.ac.uk/mailinglists/a-z/index.html), but I'm not sure if they are the right place for informal discussions.
 There are also communities like the [Libraries Connected Innovation network](https://www.librariesconnected.org.uk/training-and-events/innovation-gathering-2023) but that's more of a closed community, specifically for public library staff.

 So, what might people be interested in?
 The survey received about 40 responses.
 Here are the results.